-Under 42 CFR Part 50, Subpart F, institutions carrying out PHS-funded research must maintain an up-todate, written, enforced policy on financial conflict of interest (FCOI).
+Under 42 CFR 50/F, institutions carrying out Public Health Service (PHS)-funded research must maintain an up-to-date, written, enforced policy on financial conflict of interest (FCOI).
 In addition, if an institution carries out such research through a subrecipient (e.g., subcontractor or consortium member), the institution must take reasonable steps to ensure that any subrecipient investigator complies with the regulation.
 The institution must either require that subrecipient investigators comply with the institutional policy or the subrecipient must certify that its policy complies with the regulation.

-JHU contracts staff are required to verify that the subrecipient institution has the required institutional FCOI policy in place prior to issuance of a subaward.
+IMPAACT Finance and Contracts Office staff are required to verify that the subrecipient institution has the required institutional FCOI policy in place prior to issuance of a subaward.
 The IMPAACT Finance and Contracts Office maintains a list of IMPAACT Member Institutions (IMIs) that are currently listed in the Federal Demonstration Partnership (FDP) Clearinghouse.
 Any IMPAACT subrecipient that is not listed in the FDP Clearinghouse must complete "The Johns Hopkins University School of Medicine Significant Financial Interest Statement for JHU SOM Subrecipients Conducting PHS-Funded Research" form.
 Forms must be updated on a yearly basis.
 Subaward agreements will not be issued without FCOI verification.